mave5/podalize/README.md

 ## How to install

+Note: This code only was tested on Ubuntu 20.04.5 LTS.

 1- Install [Anaconda](https://www.anaconda.com/)

 2- Clone/download this repo to your local machine.

-Get a pyannote.adudio access token by following the instructions [here](https://github.com/mave5/podalize/blob/main/configs.py)
+3- Get a pyannote.adudio access token by following the instructions:
+[here](https://github.com/mave5/podalize/blob/main/configs.py)

-3- Lanch anaconda prompt and navigate to the repo on your local machine
+3- Launch anaconda prompt and navigate to the repo on your local machine

 4- Create a conda environment from environment.yml